 Are you a good listener who discovers knowledge in unexpected places?
 Are you a media junkie with a discerning eye?
-Are you driven to create media and skilled at navigating a variety of platforms?
+Are you driven to create media and skilled at navigating a variety platforms?
 If you’ve answered yes to any or all of these questions and are looking for your next opportunity, TED and TEDx are launching a media fellowship for emerging professionals.
-This is a 20-week training program for early career professionals interested in jumpstarting a career in digital media.
+This is a six month training program for early career professionals interested in jumpstarting a career in digital media.

 Over the last 8 years, the TEDx program has grown rapidly, enabling more than 13,000 independently organized events in more than 170 countries.
 These events range from highly produced gatherings in world capitals to small events in rural communities.
 Talks at these events are filmed and posted online.
 As a result, there are now more than 100,000 TEDx talks on YouTube, and they were viewed 500MM times last year; less than half of these were delivered in English.
 At this stage, we are solidifying a highly organized, globally minded curation team to keep up with the growth and to maximize the impact of these ideas from around the world.